Mathew-Estafanous/Open-Stage/README.md

 steps of what you need to do, to get the project up and running.

 ### Prerequisites
-The following must be installed on your machine before running the project.
+The following must be installed on your machine before running or contributing.
-* [Golang](https://golang.org/) - The API is built and run using the golang language.
+* [Golang](https://golang.org/) - The API is built using Golang.
 * [Docker](https://www.docker.com/) - Docker is used to easily spin up needed services, like a local database.

 ### Running